dushyantss/leave-management/README.md

+# Notice
+Project on hold as we are considering a paid product instead and my requirement for rails practise is being met at the office itself.
+If anyone would like me to continue working on it, please create an issue for the same and I will finish the project as I have the ideas mostly finalised(can check readme + docs folder).

 # Leave Management

 Office needs a leave management software.
 Took too long to decide which ready made solution to use.
 Need to practice rails.
 So, here it is.
 Basic leave management.